godlikemouse/jquery.querystring.js/README.md

 ## Quick Start

 Instantiate the query string object.
 This defaults to the current documents origin, protocol and host name.
+It will also parse any and all existing query string parameters either currently in the url or passed in.

     var qs = $.queryString();

+To iterate all existing query string parameters loop over the params object.

+    for(var key in qs.params){
+        var value = qs.params[key];
+        console.info(key, value);
+    }

 Add/Change/Delete query string parameters.